 The accomplishments, milestones, awards and news of UConn School of Law alumni:

-Gov. Dannel P. Malloy has appointed Pedro Segarra '85 as commissioner of the state workers' compensation commission.
-Segarra served as mayor of Hartford from 2010-2015.
-Prior to his appointment, Segarra worked for the firm Shimkus, Murphy and Rosenberger in Hartford.
+Gov. Dannel P. Malloy has appointed Pedro Segarra '85 as a member of the state Workers' Compensation Commission.
+Segarra served as mayor of Hartford from 2010 to 2016 after serving on the city council from 2006 to 2010 and as the city's corporation counsel from 1991 to 1995.
+Since 2016, he has been of counsel for the firm Shimkus, Murphy and Rosenberger in Hartford.
+His appointment to the Workers' Compensation Commission requires legislative approval.

 Roberta Lalama, a justice of the peace and notary public, died on June 18, 2018.
 Read her obituary.